As this Atlanta suburb trends blue, Georgia statewide politics shifts

 Loren Martin grew up in the area and moved to South Carolina before coming back.
 She now owns the West Cobb Diner with her husband and marvels at the differences.

 “Just growing up here in the 80s, it was not this populated.
 It was, you know, not this crowded, no traffic.
 And now it’s just exploded,” she says.
-The diner’s clientele is a lot of “old Marietta,” she says, that still wants homemade meatloaf and black-eyed peas, but the most popular item on the menu may be “fish tacos.”
+She describes the diner’s clientele as a lot of “old Marietta” people who still order homemade meatloaf and black-eyed peas, but the most popular item on the menu may be fish tacos.

 “That true Southern fare is what people like the most,” she says.
 “But then you throw in this fish tacos which is — you know, maybe that’s the perfect example of the difference of what we have going on here in Cobb County and in this restaurant.”

 The forces behind the changes in Cobb are complicated.
-The growth of metro Atlanta as the “Capital of the South” plays a role.
-An impressive list of Fortune 100 Companies based in the area, including Coca Cola, Home Depot, Delta Airlines and the United Parcel Service.
-Those companies and others like them seek out college-educated Millennials, a group of people who tend to vote Democratic by large margins.
+The growth of metro Atlanta as the so-called “capital of the South” plays a role.
+An impressive list of Fortune 100 companies are based in the area, including Coca-Cola, Home Depot, Delta Airlines and United Parcel Service.
+Those companies and others like them seek out college-educated millennials, a group that tends to vote Democratic by large margins.

 One force that may be contributing to that influx of young, college-educated voters is Kennesaw State University, which has expanded dramatically in the last few decades.
 Since 2000 the school’s enrollment has more than doubled to more than 32,000 students.

-Jason Shepherd, the chairman of the Cobb County Republicans, already believes the state may be in play in 2020.
+Jason Shepherd, the chairman of the Cobb County Republicans, said the state may be in play in 2020.